Zariphron/Team-10/Specification.md

 ## Alternate Postconditions
         * No alternate postconditions

-# Use case 9:Change order of flash cards based on how often user got answer correct
+# Use case 9: Change order of flash cards based on how often user got answer correct
 ## Summary
 	Change order of flash cards based on how often user got answer correct

 ## Actors
       1. User